Better Safe Than Sorry

 The next day we found a facility that would assess him to determine the extent of the problem and if and what treatment he should receive.
 The counselor indicated that he did not believe Avery needed any specific treatment at this time but that we should continue to monitor.

-It has been almost 10 years since Avery died.
 We miss him as much as ever.
-We know Avery would have never wanted to cause the pain that resulted from his death.
+We know Avery never would’ve wanted to cause the pain that resulted from his death.
 We don’t really know if Avery was addicted but it really doesn’t matter.
 It only takes one lapse in judgment to end a life. ~ Tony

 In Loving Memory